-It is not uncommon to experience times in our professional lives when we are troubled by personal challenges, such as relationship conflict, feelings of depression and anxiety or even feeling trapped and discouraged with situations that we can’t seem to change.
-Sometimes these difficulties can effect our professional lives or the relationships we hold most dear.
-Seeking help is often the first step in making a productive and healthy change.
+It is not uncommon to experience times in our personal and professional lives when we are troubled by personal challenges, such as relationship conflict, feelings of depression and anxiety or even feeling trapped and discouraged with situations that we can’t seem to change.
+Sometimes these difficulties can affect our professional lives or the relationships we most value.
+Therapy is not a fast process it takes time and commitment to overcome major problems in life but is effective long term.

 Depressive Disorders including Major Depression incl.
 Bi-Polar, Dysthymic Disorder, Post-partum Depression and Seasonal Affective Disorder (SAD).
 Major Depression is severe and may reoccur periodically, while Dysthymia is less severe but chronic.
 All depressive disorders include sadness or a depressed mood, reduced energy and motivation, loss of interest in previously enjoyed activities such as socializing, negative thinking, sleep disturbance, appetite disturbance; and often increased irritability and self-destructive thoughts and behaviour.